csye6225-chethana/webapp/README.md

 ## [A04 Custom Image for webapp, Continuous Integration](https://northeastern.instructure.com/courses/192916/assignments/2473742)

 - Build Custom Image using Packer
-- Automate above step with github actions workflow
+- Automate above step using github actions workflow
-- Use the built image in terraform code and launch an ec2 instance with it
+- Launch an ec2 instance using the custom image from terraform

 ## Prerequisites for building the Django web application: